 Many people face burnout throughout their careers.
 Over the last 25+ years, I’ve burned out, overcame burnout, and prevented burnout from happening when I recognized the signs.
-This is such an important topic that I wrote a book about burnout recovery, which will be released soon.
+This is such an important topic that I wrote a book about burnout recovery, which I will release soon.

 To help you find ways to overcome burnout in your professional life, we asked working professionals and business leaders about their experiences and advice.
 There are several burnout recovery tips and stories shared to demonstrate what steps you could take to lift yourself up and overcome this problem in your own life.

-Here are nine tips these professionals shared from their personal experiences on overcoming burnout:
+Nine professionals shared tips from their personal experiences on overcoming burnout.
+Read them below:

 - Learn to Say No